zdislaw/Drupal7-Boostrap3-Patternlab/README.md

 - Search for a module: drush pml | grep "[keyword]"

-Compass Watch
+## Compass
 ----------
 Not using compass on this site, see Grunt...

-Grunt
+## Grunt
 -----
 Grunt is used on this site to compile CSS and JS.
 Check out Gruntfile.js in this directory to see what it does.
 To run Grunt...

 on a Vagrant box, after Vagrant is up, and in same command window:
-1. vagrant ssh
+* vagrant ssh
-2. cd /vagrant
+* cd /vagrant
-3. grunt [or] grunt watch
+* grunt [or] grunt watch

 anywhere else:
-# ssh bfire@lsc.beaconfire.us
+* ssh bfire@lsc.beaconfire.us
-# cd /var/www/drupal
+* cd /var/www/drupal
-# grunt
+* grunt
-## default "grunt" process all three themes (beaconfire_bootstrap, primary_bootstrap, patternlab)
-## "grunt dev" processes only primary_bootstrap and patternlab
+--* default "grunt" process all three themes (beaconfire_bootstrap, primary_bootstrap, patternlab) --* "grunt dev" processes only primary_bootstrap and patternlab
-# grunt watch
+* grunt watch
-## "grunt watch" will only fire the js and css tasks relevant to the theme where the watched file occurred
+--* "grunt watch" will only fire the js and css tasks relevant to the theme where the watched file occurred

 It is worth noting that grunt compiles CSS for the following:
 * sites/all/themes/beaconfire_bootstrap/beaconfire_bootstrap.scss (and js)